Lesson 3: User-Centered Design Micro Activity

 Present Your Product: Groups should be given a couple of minutes to share what they created.
 You can structure presentations around the following steps

 - Who your user is and what specific need you identified.

 - The features of the product designed

 - How the features addressed the need they chose

-- At least one feature of their product they might not personally have included but have to meet the needs of their user.
+- At least one feature of their product they might not want for themselves but have to meet the needs of their user.

 Journal: Based on today's activity what challenges do you foresee in designing software for others?

 CS - Computing Systems

 - 2-CS-02 - Design projects that combine hardware and software components to collect and exchange data.

 - 2-IC-20 - Compare tradeoffs associated with computing technologies that affect people's everyday activities and career options.